 Get behind the scenes of Granadino organizations though a host of internship and service-learning opportunities.
 Two credits or more are awarded based on achievement of learning goals and self-reflection.

-Depending on your area of interest and program chosen, you can choose internships with primary schools, secondary schools, TESL/TEFL, non-profit organizations and local businesses in a variety of fields.
+Depending on your area of interest and program chosen, you can choose internships with primary schools, secondary schools, TESL/TEFL, non-profit organizations, shadowing at hospitals, and local businesses in a variety of fields.

 Service-learning placements are open to all language levels and include soup kitchens, city hospital, clinics and kindergartens.

 Holistic programming integrates academics, personal journey and intercultural learning.
 Program excursions are linked to coursework to help students gain the most complete understanding of Andalucía possible.
 Classroom study and excursions, like the one to Morocco, help students to gain new perspectives and view the region beyond the confines of national borders.